carj/pyPreservica/docs/entity.rst

 Simple Assets contain a single Content Object whereas more complex objects such as 3D models, books, multi-page documents may have several content objects.

-Since version 6.12 the API allows new Access representations to be added to an existing Asset.
+Since version Preservica 6.12 the API allows new Access representations to be added to an existing Asset.
 This allows organisations to migrate content outside of Preservica or add new access versions after the preservation versions have been ingested.